mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 </style>
 # Policy Gradient

+Imagine teaching a robot to navigate a maze, not by showing it the way, but by letting it learn through trial, error, and reward.
+This is the essence of policy gradient methods—one of the most dynamic and adaptable approaches in reinforcement learning.
+Unlike traditional algorithms, these techniques empower AI to develop complex decision-making strategies from scratch, optimizing actions to achieve long-term goals.
+In this article, we’ll unravel the mechanics behind policy gradients, exploring how they blend mathematics and intuition to revolutionize autonomous systems, from gaming AIs to robotics.
+Let’s dive into the science of teaching machines to think for themselves!

 One quick Google search on the keywords "policy gradient" will turn up hundreds of articles, repositories and videos describing various policy gradient methods.
 Many of these resources only provide a surface level explaination of how and why policy gradient methods work, or they simply regurgitate text or equations from the literature.
 My goal in writing this article is to share intuitions that I've built while deeply studying policy gradient methods, specifically the seminal REINFORCE algorithm.

+To begin, lets explore the meaning of the words 'Policy' and 'Gradient' in this context.

 ### Policy
 Put simply, a policy is an abstract construct which makes a decision given some context.
 For the purpose of this article a policy is a function.
 Often in literature, a policy is written as something like: